Menu

 Edited by: Andrej Aroch

-Kelvin "Wu10" Wooten: "Always remain a student of your craft"
+Kelvin "Wu10" Wooten - "Always remain a student of your craft"

 Kelvin ‘Wu10’ Wooten, a Grammy-winning producer, has made a significant impact on the music industry through his collaborations with major artists like J Cole, 21 Savage, H.E.R., and Earth, Wind & Fire.
 This article delves into Wooten's musical journey from his humble beginnings in Huntsville, Alabama, to his current role as a sought-after producer.
 We explore his early influences, his shift to music production, and the story behind his successful collaboration with J Cole.
 Wooten also shares his approach to using analog versus digital tools and offers advice for aspiring producers looking to make their mark in the industry.